yogesh-sindam/Kubernetes-DailyEvolve/Karpenter/readme.md

 **What | Why | How**

-Karpenter is a open source
+Karpenter is a open source project, that scale the node depend on the workload requirement and provision the nodes.

 ### how pod will be scduled
 pod has tolation matching taint's `key, value, effect`